Dhvani-Katkoria/MicrosoftAzureML_Project_showcase/README.md

  <img src = 'image_dataset/dataset.png' />

 Image above shows sample image and its ground truth.
 However, the ground truths are available only for training images.
-Hence, only training images are used for project and the same is divided into training and test data for model training and evaluation. <br />
+Hence, only training images are used for project and the same is divided into training and test data for model training and evaluation.

 ## Knowledge from coursework: